Skip to main content

 The PHP runtime is set at the environment-level.
 You can find out which generation an environment with the following methods:

-Q: Will I need to make changes to my website?
+Q: Will I need to make changes to my website to be compatible with Generation 2?

 Potentially.
 Depending on your integrations with our PHP extensions and operating system libraries, you may need to update your website to be compatible with new PHP runtime.

-Q: How do I opt out of PHP Runtime Generation 2?
+Q: How do I switch back to PHP Runtime Generation 1?

-You may opt-out of the platform rollout by setting the following in your pantheon.yml:
+You may switch to PHP Runtime Generation 1 by setting the following in your pantheon.yml: